yoselassie99/baltimore-washingtondc-employmentrate-data/README.md

 ## Data Source
 https://github.com/yoselassie99/baltimore-washingtondc-employmentrate-data/blob/master/Opportunity%20Atlas%20Data.xlsx
 All data was collected from the Opportunity Atlas Database.
+The database collected information on individuals from several neighborhoods across America ranging from income to employment rate.

 ## Data Analysis